-- 1. If the investigation results in a substantiated finding of hazing, the administrator shall recommend appropriate disciplinary action up to and including expulsion as circumstances warrant, in accordance with the Student Code of Conduct.
-Additionally, the student(s) responsible for the acts may be subject to disciplinary action by the coach or sponsor, up to and including removal from the activity. - 2.
+4. Delegation of Responsibility Students, parents/guardians, administrators, coaches, sponsors, volunteers, and district employees alerted to incidents of hazing shall immediately intervene and report such conduct to a building administrator.
+Upon learning of a hazing incident, the building principal and/or athletic director and/or his/her designee shall undertake a thorough investigation.
+The building principal and/or athletic director and/or his/her designee will inform parents/guardians of the victim and person accused of the complaint.
+The administrator(s) will report incidents of hazing to the superintendent or designee immediately and the superintendent and/or designee will, where appropriate, notify the proper authorities.
+5. Guidelines Complaint Procedure When a student believes that s/he has been subjected to or will be subjected to hazing, the student shall promptly report the incident or potential incident, orally and/or in writing, to their level coach or sponsor of the activity and/or building administrator.
+If a coach/activity advisor witnesses, or is made aware of by another person, an incident of hazing, s/he shall intervene and immediately report the details of the incident to the Athletic Director and/or administrator(s) of the building(s) which the students involved attend.
+The administrator shall, upon receipt of a complaint, conduct a timely, impartial, thorough, and comprehensive investigation of the alleged hazing.
+The administrator shall prepare a written report summarizing the investigation and recommending disposition of the complaint.
+If the investigation results in a substantiated finding of hazing, the administrator shall recommend appropriate disciplinary action up to and including expulsion as circumstances warrant, in accordance with the Student Code of Conduct.
+Additionally, the student(s) responsible for the acts may be subject to disciplinary action by the coach or sponsor, up to and including removal from the activity.
 If the investigation results in a substantiated finding that a coach, sponsor or volunteer affiliated with the activity or organization planned, directed, encouraged, assisted, engaged in, condoned, or ignored any violation of this policy, s/he will be disciplined appropriately in accordance with Board policy, applicable regulations and laws.
-Discipline could include, but is not limited to, dismissal from the position as coach, sponsor or volunteer and/or dismissal from district employment. - 3.
-If a team, organization or group authorizes hazing in a blatant disregard of this policy or other applicable district rules, penalties may also include recession of permission for that organization to operate on school property or to otherwise operate under the sanction or recognition of the West Allegheny School District. - 4.
+Discipline could include, but is not limited to, dismissal from the position as coach, sponsor or volunteer and/or dismissal from district employment.
+If a team, organization or group authorizes hazing in a blatant disregard of this policy or other applicable district rules, penalties may also include recession of permission for that organization to operate on school property or to otherwise operate under the sanction or recognition of the West Allegheny School District.
 Any person who causes, participates or ignores hazing may also be subject to criminal prosecution.